Resource Optimization for Semantic-Aware Networks with Task Offloading: Multi-modal Task Offloading Design and Problem Formulation

 Traditionally, the computation offloading strategy can be determined by Lyapunov optimization by decoupling the joint optimization problem to sequential per-stage deterministic subproblems~\cite{8638800}.
 However, these algorithms are usually executed at the central BS or the ESs, which increases the communication cost and computation pressure of the center.
-Additionally, it is unreasonable for the center to control the transmit power and GPU clock frequency of the massive UEs.
-To perform the online optimization problem distributedly and reduce the complexity of the joint optimization algorithm, we proposed the MAPPO algorithm, which is introduced in Section III.
+Moreover, it is unreasonable for the center to control the transmit power and GPU clock frequency of the massive UEs.
+Therefore, to perform online optimization distributedly and reduce the complexity of the joint optimization algorithm, we proposed the MAPPO algorithm, introduced in the following section.